Thicker and Quicker: A Jumbo Token for Fast Plain Vision Transformers: Appendix

 \subsection{Compute-efficient Architecture Descriptions}

-\circlednum{1} EfficientViT \cite{cai2023efficientvit} is a hierarchical architecture with four stages and one head.
-Stages $1$ and $2$ consist of MBConv layers \cite{sandler2018mobilenetv2}.
-Stages $3$ and $4$ consist of MBConv sublayers and their novel EfficientViT sublayer, consisting of an efficient attention module and an FFN+DWConv module \cite{howard2017mobilenets}.
+\circlednum{1} EfficientViT \ccitep{cai2023efficientvit} is a hierarchical architecture with four stages and one head.
+Stages $1$ and $2$ consist of MBConv layers \ccitep{sandler2018mobilenetv2}.
+Stages $3$ and $4$ consist of MBConv sublayers and their novel EfficientViT sublayer, consisting of an efficient attention module and an FFN+DWConv module \ccitep{howard2017mobilenets}.
 Their attention module creates queries, keys, and values of three scales via three DWConvs, and then each set of queries, keys, and values undergoes efficient linear attention.
 Finally, the head receives outputs from Stages $2$, $3$, and $4$, and applies a final MBConv.
 EfficientViT variants differ in stage depths and widths, as well as head width.

-\circlednum{2} SHViT \cite{yun2024shvit} is a hierarchical architecture with three stages.
+\circlednum{2} SHViT \ccitep{yun2024shvit} is a hierarchical architecture with three stages.
 Stage $1$ consists of a DWConv+BatchNorm sublayer and an FFN sublayer.
 Stages $2$ and $3$ incorporate their novel single-headed self-attention (SHSA) sublayer between the stage $1$ sublayers.
 SHSA consists of performing single-headed self-attention on a fraction of dimensions ($1/4.67$ ratio); the other dimensions pass straight through, further reducing cost.
 Both FFN and SHSA sublayers also replace linear layers with DWConv.
 SHViT variants differ in stage depths and widths.

-\circlednum{3} MobileNetV4 \cite{qin2025mobilenetv4} variants use their FusedIB, ExtraDW, and Mobile MQA (multi-query attention) modules along with MBConv, ConvNext-Like \cite{liu2022convnet}, and FFN modules.
+\circlednum{3} MobileNetV4 \ccitep{qin2025mobilenetv4} variants use their FusedIB, ExtraDW, and Mobile MQA (multi-query attention) modules along with MBConv, ConvNext-Like \ccitep{liu2022convnet}, and FFN modules.
 Variants differ in stage depths and widths, the number of stages, and stage architectures built with a combination of the listed modules.